-- Read the safety signs and find out where the rescue equipment is
+- Always read and follow the safety signs and identify where any public rescue equipment is located.

 - Tell someone where you are, and take your mobile

-- Don’t swim alone or beyond your depth – calm water can be dangerous too
+- Never swim alone or beyond your depth, even calm water can be dangerous.

 - If you do get caught in a rip current, don't fight against it - if possible, swim out of it by moving parallel to the beach

-- Watch out for changes in water depth and other submerged hazards such as groynes
+- Beware of changes in water depth and other submerged hazards such as groynes

 If you see someone in difficulty in the water dial 112 and ask for the Coastguard.